MarcinOrlowski/pyggy-expense-tracker/project/0044_make_operations_budget_scoped_TRD.md

 **Ticket**: [#0044](https://github.com/MarcinOrlowski/pyggy-expense-tracker/issues/44)

 ## Technical Approach
-We'll implement budget scoping using Django's session framework to store the current budget ID, modify URL patterns to include budget_id parameter, and create a middleware/mixin to enforce budget filtering on all relevant queries.
-A context processor will make the current budget available in all templates, and a budget switcher dropdown in the base template will allow quick budget changes.
-All views will be updated to filter data based on the session's current budget, with automatic redirection to budget selection for users without a selected budget.
+We'll implement budget scoping by modifying URL patterns to include budget_id parameter and updating all views to filter data based on the budget from the URL.
+A context processor will make the current budget available in all templates by extracting it from the URL parameters.
+The current budget will be displayed in the header with a link to switch budgets.
+All views will be updated to filter data based on the budget_id from the URL, with automatic redirection to budget selection for users accessing the root URL.

 ## Data Model
 No new models required.
 Existing relationships: